 Emotions have needs.
 For instance, when you are sad you may need comfort.
 When you are angry you may need validation or change.
 When you are happy perhaps you need someone to celebrate with you.
 When you are scared it might just be that you need reassurance.
 Understanding both your emotions and needs in yourself and others will help you to create empathy which another key component to establishing trust.

 Sharing your emotions and needs with the person you are wanting to build trust with is the next step in the process.
-With a deeper understanding of both yourself and of the person you want to build trust with the goal is to have a reciprocal time of sharing and caring that will strengthen the bond in the relationship.
+Now that you have a deeper understanding of yourself and the person you want to build trust with the goal is to have a reciprocal time of sharing and caring that will strengthen the bond in the relationship.

 To share vulnerably there must be safety.
 To create safety there needs to be an environment free of judgement and condemnation.
 The endgame is to speak from your heart, listen with your heart, and to respond with love and truth as needed.
-In review, the process of having a mutual exchange of sharing vulnerable emotions and needs will go a long way in creating and fostering trust.
+The process of having a mutual exchange of sharing vulnerable emotions and needs will go a long way in creating and fostering trust.

 Time is an essential component to building a lasting and strong trust.
 It takes time to allow for transparency and reliability to take root.
 It takes time to develop that deeper understanding of yourself and of others.
-Time by itself is not enough.
+It takes time to learn how to vulnerably share emotions and needs with others.
+However, time by itself is not enough.
 The old adage, “Time heals all wounds,” is simply not true.
-It takes time plus all of the steps above to arrive at the place where you can share vulnerable emotions and the needs connected to those emotions.
+It takes time plus effort, plus commitment, and an openness to risk sharing your true self with another.